anonymous-conference-review/ieee_access/README.md

 # Unit-Centric Regularization for Efficient Deep Neural Networks

-This repository contains the official codebase for the article **"Unit-Centric Regularization for Efficient Deep Neural Networks"**, exploring a novel method for pruning redundant units by regularizing individual units instead of weights or layers.
+This repository contains the official codebase for the article **"Unit-Centric Regularization for Efficient Deep Neural Networks"**, exploring a novel method for enforcing unit and data point utilization in deep neural networks.

-The implementation supports a wide range of experiments, including those on UCI datasets and large-scale benchmarks like ImageNet, with built-in support for **WandB logging**, **visual diagnostics**, and **automatic sweep configuration**.

 ---